HIRO-group/HIRO-group.github.io/_posts/wiki/2019-09-19-Franka-Installation-Tutorial.md

 # Using the Panda

- * Unlock the joints from the control interface before using the Panda.
+ * Unlock the joints from the control interface before using the Panda robot.
+To unlock the joints press the unlock/lock button which is on the main page of the Franka Desk in the side bar under the status section.
- * When shutting the Panda down be sure to wait for the robot to completely shut down before exiting the interface window.
+ * To shut down the Panda press the shut down button on the Franka Desk main page in the side bar.
+When shutting the Panda robot down be sure to wait for the robot to completely shut down before exiting the interface window.
- * Create great things!
+ * Go do good stuff!